 Greenhouse Gas Removal (GGR) technologies

 It is estimated that between now and 2100, the potential financial losses arising from climate change could run from $4.2 trillion to as much as $43 trillion.
-Addressing climate change now not only outweighs the cost of climate mitigation in a warmer planet, but also helps to reduce risks of increasing climate impacts while offering social and economic benefits.
+The World Economic Forum estimates that over half of the world’s GDP, $44 trillion of economic value, is at moderate or severe risk due to nature loss.
+Addressing climate change and nature loss now not only outweighs the cost of climate mitigation in a warmer planet, but also helps to reduce risks of increasing climate impacts while offering social and economic benefits.

 Physical risks

-Risks resulting from the physical effects (acute or chronic) of climate change – such as hurricanes, floods, droughts and sea level rises.
+Risks resulting from the physical effects (acute or chronic) of climate change or nature loss – such as hurricanes, floods, droughts, sea level rises and ecosystem collapse.
 Physical risks could seriously damage or disrupt the organisation’s operations and supply chain reducing its capacity to operate profitably and sustainably.

 Broader context

-Environmental and climate concerns dominate more than half of the top 10 global risks, according to a survey among businesses, governments, and international organisations carried out by the World Economic Forum³.
+Environmental concerns dominate half of the top 10 global risks, according to a survey among academics, businesses, governments, international organisations and civil society carried out by the World Economic Forum³.

 How to take action